MaxHerbs/jekyll-instance/myblog/_posts/2024-10-18-deskOrnament.md

   <div style="flex: 1; padding: 10px;">
     <figure style="margin: 0;">
       <img src="/img/posts/desktop-telemetry/both.jpg" alt="The whole module plugged in" style="width: 100%;">
       <figcaption style="text-align: center; margin-top: 8px; font-style: italic;">Two sets of PCB, one in and one out of the shell.
-The screen and mounting for the bezzel are missing to make the internals clearer.</figcaption>
+The screen and mounting for the bezzle are missing to make the internals clearer.</figcaption>
     </figure>
   </div>
 </div>